 “We’re all over the board: low-tech, high-tech, no-tech, clean-tech, for-profit, non-profit, consumer products, healthcare apps,” Rousset said.

 Although Launch doesn’t provide any funding for the startups, what it does offer can make a monumental difference for the companies.
-Through funding from the University’s Innovate Carolina and UNC Kenan-Flager Business School’s Center for Entrepreneurial Studies, the program gives the young companies all the tools necessary to grow.
+Through funding from the University’s Innovate Carolina and UNC Kenan-Flagler Business School’s Center for Entrepreneurial Studies, the program gives the young companies all the tools necessary to grow.

 The accelerator features workshops with local resources and experts including lawyers, marketing firms and financial consultants that help companies get the help they need and make useful connections.
 Each member of Launch also is paired up with entrepreneurs-in-residence mentors — many of whom are professors at Kenan-Flagler Business School or Carolina alumni.